Jobs Report Shows People Leaving Work Force

 ZARROLI: At a jobs center run by the New York Labor Department this morning, Julia Florencekeya was talking to a jobs counselor.
 She lost her job as an events planner for a public relations firm three weeks ago, but she doesn't expect to be out of work very long.

-Mr. AUSTAN GOOLSBEE (Chairman, Council of Economic Advisers): We started from a very deep hole, worse than most any of our lifetimes, so we got a long way to go.
+AUSTAN GOOLSBEE: We started from a very deep hole, worse than most any of our lifetimes, so we got a long way to go.
 The president is the first to say that, but I think we've clearly made steady progress.
 We're headed in the right direction.